fbpx

 Where and when can I pay?

-You can pay for your Musical Theatre Summer School place through our Online Shop when bookings open in December 2023.
+You can pay for your Musical Theatre Summer School place through our Online Shop.
 Please note that any/all fees paid are non-refundable, unless Trinity Laban cancels the course.

 Is there financial support available for this course?